rabe42/spipes/Readme.md

 ### Node Configuration
 Each forwarder can be configured to communicate the received information to a set of receiving hosts.
 Each message will be communicated to all hosts.
 A forwarder will read the information of a topic from the database and forward this to the target, if this is part of the configured hosts, or to all configured hosts otherwise.
 (Flodding)
 To avoid the flodding of the system with the messages, we adopt the strategy from the TCP/IP stack.
 We count the numbers of hops in the meta information of the message.
+An important aspect of the forwarding is also, that the forwarder don't take the sequence of the messages into account.
+It simply forwards everything, which he can get a grip on.
+Maybe twice!

 ```JSON
 {